Return to Index

 Treatments for Testicular Cancer

-If properly treated, testicular cancer is one of the least dangerous cancers.
-Over 90% of all cases can be cured.
+If properly treated and detected early, testicular cancer is one of the least dangerous cancers.
+Over 95% of all cases can be cured.

 Some forms of treatment may affect your fertility.
-If you would like to be able to have children after treatment, talk to your doctor about your options.
-You may want to have your semen frozen for possible future use.
+If you plan on having children, talk to your doctor before starting treatment.
+You may be able to have your semen frozen for possible future use.

 - Update Date: 09/17/2014